ccapili/ccapili.github.io/research.md

 **Works Under Review and In Progress**
 -
+***Capili, Christine M.*** "Creating Panethnicity: Latino/a and Asian American Identity and Attachment in the United States" (in progress)

 ***Capili, Christine M.*** "An Interdisciplinary Approach in the Sociology of Race & Ethnicity" (in progress).

 ***Capili, Christine M.*** "A Multilevel Analysis of Intersecting Race, Class, Gender, & Politics" (in progress).